 The U Interface State field shows the actual status of the active ports at all times.
-Entries for this field include stdby (standby), init (initializing U interface activation), actv (U interface is active), fail (failed to activate U interface), deact (deactivated), nos (no signal), los (loss of signal), b1eoc (an eoc loopback on B1), b2eoc (an eoc loopback on B2), 2beoc (an eoc loopback on both B-channels) and bdeoc (an eoc loopback on both B-channels and the D-channel).
+Entries for this field include stdby (standby), init (initializing U interface activation), actv (U interface is active), fail (failed to activate U interface), deact (deactivated), nos (no signal), los (loss of signal), b1eoc (an eoc loopback on B1), b2eoc (an eoc loopback on both B-channels) and bdeoc (an eoc loopback on both B-channels and the D-channel).